 Take control of the holidays

 Don't let the holidays become something you dread.
 Instead, take steps to prevent the stress and depression that can descend during the holidays.
-With a little planning and some positive thinking, you may find that you enjoy the holidays this year more than you thought you could.
+Learn to recognize your holiday triggers, such as financial pressures or personal demands, so you can combat them before they lead to a meltdown.
+With a little planning and some positive thinking, you can find peace and joy during the holidays.